-Prince Albert Town has a total of sixteen boreholes, currently the town is supplied with water from nine production boreholes with varying supply levels as well as through a percentage allocation of "lei water" from the Water User's Association.
+Prince Albert Town has a total of sixteen boreholes, currently the town is supplied with water from nine production boreholes with varying supply levels as well as through a 10% constant allocation of "lei water" from the Water User's Association as well as 17hours of full stream allocation per week allocated on different days of the week.

 Surface water is diverted to a holding reservoir and then pumped to the treatment works.
 The water is purified at Prince Albert Water Treatment Plant.
+Once the water has been purified, it is then pumped to five portable water reservoirs that are located on strategic points within the locality of the area.
+Thereafter, water is then distributed via the water reticulation which has different types and classis of pipes.